wdporter/acim/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit.md

 <sup>10</sup>If you share a physical possession, you do divide a-physical-possession’s ownership.
 <sup>11</sup>If you share an idea, however, you do not lessen the idea.
 <sup>12</sup>All of the idea is still yours although all of the idea has been given away.
-<sup>13</sup>Further, if the one to whom you give the idea accepts the idea as the-receiver-of-the-idea’s], the receiver re-inforces the idea in your mind and thus increases the idea.
+<sup>13</sup>Further, if the one to whom you give the idea accepts the idea as the-receiver-of-the-idea’s], the receiver reïnforces the idea in your mind and thus increases the idea.
 <sup>14</sup>If you can accept the concept that the world is a world of ideas, the whole belief in the false association the ego makes between giving and losing is gone.

 #### simplified